Fairchild TV News: 2001-2004

 However, this split-feed arrangement breached the station’s Canadian Radio-television and Telecommunications Commission (CRTC) licensing conditions.
-As such, Fairchild TV was forced to merge the two feeds back into a single national feed in 2001.
+As such, Fairchild TV was forced to merge the two feeds back into a single national feed on July 2, 2001.
 Vancouver viewers now received exactly the same feed (other than local commercials) as those in Toronto, only on a three-hour delay due to time difference.

 Under the single national feed, initially the bulk of the newscast was produced in Toronto, with only a brief segment produced in Vancouver consisting of regional items from Western Canada (primarily from Metro Vancouver itself).
 The weather forecast was also completely produced in Toronto.
 Gradually, Vancouver’s production team received more airtime, as it took over production of the Greater China news segment.

 Not only did the Vancouver newsroom receive less airtime overall; it was also unable to cover local news effectively.
-The Vancouver newsroom had been heavily dependent on Global BC for local news footages, and prior to the changeover, it routinely taped footages off Global BC’s 18:00 newscast to air on its own bulletin.
-However, under the single national feed, the Vancouver newsroom had to link up with Toronto at 16:30 Pacific in order to meet the 7:30pm Eastern deadline for the newscast.
+The Vancouver newsroom had been heavily dependent on Global BC for local news footages, and prior to the changeover, it routinely taped footages off Global BC’s 6:00 p.m. newscast to air on its own bulletin.
+However, under the single national feed, the Vancouver newsroom had to link up with Toronto at 4:30 p.m.
+Pacific in order to meet the 7:30pm Eastern deadline for the newscast.
 As such, the Vancouver newsroom now had to tape Global BC’s noon or even morning newscast instead (which often carried items from the previous day), resulting in Vancouver news items often being shown on a one-day delay.

-To partly remedy this problem, the station launched a 23:00 newscast, titled Western Canada Late News (加西晚間新聞).
-This gave the Vancouver newsroom another opportunity to link up at 20:00 PT for a 23:00 ET deadline, and allowed it to use footages from Global BC’s 18:00 newscast.
+To partly remedy this problem, the station launched a 11:00 p.m. newscast, titled Western Canada Late News (加西晚間新聞) on June 23, 2003.
+This gave the Vancouver newsroom another opportunity to link up at 8:00 p.m.
+PT for a 11:00 p.m.
+ET deadline, and allowed it to use footages from Global BC’s 6:00 p.m. newscast.
 Western Canada Late News was completely produced at the Vancouver studio.

-The main evening newscast's starting time was moved up from 19:30 to 19:00 local time in June 2003.
+The main evening newscast's starting time was moved up from 7:30 p.m. to 7:00 p.m. local time on June 23, 2003.
 In conjunction with the schedule change, the Vancouver operation debuted a new open studio, with a view of the newsroom behind the anchors.